AaronWard/covidify/README.md

 **Daily Deaths**

-A count for deaths due to coronavirus recorded on that given date, does not take past deaths into account.
+A count for deaths due to the virus recorded on that given date, does not take past deaths into account.
 ![alt text](./reports/images/new_deaths_bar.jpg)

 **Daily Recoveries**